-Delivering against specific targets Chris engages with a range of stakeholders including the Scottish Government, Local Authority, schools and families.
-The project aims to influence behaviour around walking and increase the number of families, children and young people walking to school.
+Delivering against specific targets, Chris engages with a range of stakeholders including the Scottish Government, local authorities, schools and families.
+WoW aims to influence behaviour around walking and increase the number of families, children and young people walking to school.

 We wouldn't be able to do our important work without the on-going support of our partners.